uhm-coe/dashboard-for-pressbooks-h5p/readme.txt

 == Frequently Asked Questions ==

 = Where is this plugin used? =

-Pressbooks textbooks at the [University of Hawaiʻi OER][https://pressbooks.oer.hawaii.edu/] repository, which provides free open educational resources to students.
+This plugin is developed for Pressbooks textbooks at the [University of Hawaiʻi OER][https://pressbooks.oer.hawaii.edu/] repository, which provides free open educational resources to students.

 == Changelog ==

 = 0.1.0 =
-* Initial development build.
-* Wed Mar 4, 2020
+* Initial development build, Wed Mar 4, 2020.